-The mountaineer was driving a single hog to Atlanta when a man overtook him on the in Atlanta and it takes all that time?
+The mountaineer was driving a single hog to Atlanta when a man overtook him on the highway.

-In reply to questions the mountaineer said that he could get \$2,00 more for the hog in Atlanta than at the county seat, and that it took him two days to go to Atlanta and two days more to return home.
+In reply to questions the mountaineer said that he could get \$2.00 more for the hog in Atlanta than at the county seat, and that it took him two days to go to Atlanta and two days more to return home.